 The finishing quality is very good.
 The enclosures are made of chipboard, finished in a real wood veneer and dampened with open cell foam.
 Quite rigid and relatively heavy considering the size.

 The drivers are very neat and remind me a bit of the units from Yamaha NS-1000s – very industrial and solid.
-The tweeters feature domes made of titanium, whereas the bass drivers feature cones made of polypropylene, suspended on rubber surrounds.
+The tweeters feature domes made from titanium, whereas the bass drivers feature cones made from polypropylene, suspended on rubber surrounds.
 These are driven by relatively hefty ferrite magnets, mounted on the back of rigid cast alloy baskets.
-The crossovers are pretty standard and feature decent components (in comparison to JBL crossover’s from the 70s).
+The crossovers are pretty standard and feature fairly decent components (in comparison to JBL crossover’s from the 70s).

 Sound of JBL L20T

-Because of this, my perception is that midrange and treble are not well balanced.
-Clapping sounds more like rain and I do not enjoy the saxophones.
+The midrange and treble do not seem to be well balanced.
+Clapping sounds more like rain, and this is very noticeable on live recordings such 4 Jezdzcy by Kult from their MTV Unplugged album.
+Also, I did not enjoy the woodwind instruments on the JBL L20T – instead of soulful and enjoyable experience that I usually have with Ben Webster’s My Romance album, I received fairly cold and not a very engaging one.
 Furthermore, the speakers give an impression of a relatively small sound stage – this is especially noticeable, when I compare them directly with my Yamaha NS-1000.
-When I switch from Yamaha’s to JBLs, everything becomes smaller and shallower (of course the distance between the speakers was the same for the two sets).
+When I switch from Yamaha’s to JBLs, everything becomes smaller and shallower.
 This means that instead of creating an illusion that I am at a concert, they just make me feel like I listen to a set of speakers.
 The vocals and guitars tend to sound ok, but nothing to write home about.

 Overall, and despite trying very hard, I struggled to find anything that I would like about these speakers.
 Which is interesting, as I have seen plenty of positive comments on various forums.
 It clearly shows, how subjective our sound perception is…